 Recipe Ingredients

-- Cheesecake Filling: The filling is made from cream cheese, double cream, icing sugar, vanilla extract and melted milkybar chocolate.
+- Cheesecake Filling: The filling is made from cream cheese, double cream, icing sugar, vanilla extract and melted milkybar white chocolate.

 - Cheesecake decoration: I kept the decoration simple by sprinkling milkybar chocolate buttons in the centre.